Content Types in SfAvatarView

 -

-Initials - Displays the initial in the view.
+Initials - Displays the initials in the view.

 -

-AvatarCharacter - Displays the default image in the view.
+AvatarCharacter - Displays a preset vector image in the view.

 -